 As with most certifications, this certification must be renewed to remain current.
 The renewal time for surgical technologist certification is every four years.
 There are two options for how you can renew your certification: you can retake and pass the NBSTSA exam every four years, or you can take 60 continued education credits over four years.
 Continued education can be earned by taking more classes or attending seminars.
 There is a renewal fee, and those who decide to retake the exam every four years will also have to pay the exam fee each time.

-There are a few different locations in Hawaii where you can take the NBSTSA exam: the North Hawaii Research Center in Honokaa, Honolulu Community College in Honolulu, or the University of Hawaii Maui College in Kahului.
+There are a few different locations in Hawaii where you can take the NBSTSA exam: the North Hawaii Research Center in Honoka, Honolulu Community College in Honolulu, or the University of Hawaii Maui College in Kahului.

-Three hundred ten surgical technologists were employed in Hawaii in 2019, per data provided by the U.S. Bureau of Labor Statistics (BLS).
-The BLS also predicts that there will be 390 surgical technologists working in Hawaii by the year 2026, which is an 11.8 percent increase in that job field in the state.
-Considering that the overall national growth of this profession is expected to increase by 11.7 percent, and considering Hawaii’s size, this is good news for surgical technologists and those wanting to become surgical technologists in the state.
+Three hundred ten surgical technologists were employed in Hawaii in 2021, per data provided by the U.S. Bureau of Labor Statistics (BLS).
+The BLS also predicts that there will be 340 surgical technologists working in Hawaii by the year 2030, which is a 10 percent increase in the job field in the state.
+Considering that the overall national growth of this profession is expected to increase by 6 percent, and considering Hawaii’s size, this is good news for surgical technologists and those wanting to become surgical technologists in the state.

-The average hourly salary for an entry-level surgical tech in Hawaii is $20.11, and the average yearly salary is $41,830.
-The mean hourly salary is $28.20, and the mean annual salary is $58,670.
-However, certified surgical technologists who are experienced can make as much as $79,460 per year in Hawaii.
+The average hourly salary for an entry-level surgical tech in Hawaii is $28.96, and the average yearly salary is $60,240.
+However, certified surgical technologists who are experienced can make as much as $78,460 per year in Hawaii.
 Surgical techs in the state have a higher annual salary than both paramedics and licensed practical nurses (LPNs).